Metalworking Machines - Drill Presses

 Refer to Metalworking Machines - General for basic safety tips.

-- Ensure that the drill press has a start/stop button within easy reach of the operator.
+- Make sure that the drill press has a start/stop button within easy reach of the operator.

 - Use a vacuum, brush or rake to remove cuttings.

 - Remove burrs and chips from a drilled hole.
 When making deep holes, clean out the hole frequently.

 - Use a clamp or drill vise to prevent work from spinning.